Brink (video game): Release and marketing

 Bethesda and Splash Damage originally planned to release the game sometime in spring 2009, but pushed it back to fall 2010, before delaying it again.
 They later announced a release date of 17 May 2011.
 In April, a month before release, they pulled the release forward a week to 10 May, citing early completion of the game and a desire to get it in players' hands as soon as possible.

 Pre-order bonuses

 At QuakeCon 2010, Splash Damage announced Brink's digital pre-order bonuses for several digital retailers in North America as well as Asia.
 These bonuses will help expand the players starting customization options, with the Doom (GameStop), Fallout (Best Buy), Psycho (Amazon.com and Direct2Drive) and Spec Ops (Walmart and Steam) packs.
 The "Doom" and "Spec Ops" packs are both available in Nordic retailers.
 All the pre-order bonuses were later made available to purchase.
 In the United Kingdom, GAME released a "special edition" which, while costing more than the normal edition, included the Spec Ops and DOOM packs.

+Anyone who bought Brink on Steam prior to August 8, 2011 received a cosmetic item based on a character's hood for Team Fortress 2.